 When Lily Mora returned home to Australia from London early this year, the local art world looked completely different to the one she left.

-Mora is perfectly placed to lead a push towards innovative ways of viewing and buying art.
+Mora is perfectly placed to pioneer such a change.
 Raised in one of Australia’s most famous art families – she’s the granddaughter of art icon Mirka Mora, and daughter of prominent art dealer William Mora – she’s also worked in marketing with some of the world’s leading galleries and art shows such as the Tate, the NGV, Art Basel Hong Kong and the Venice Biennale.

 Everything listed on Sunday Salon is priced under $4000, most under $1000, and the occasional work around the $300 mark.
 For now, Mora focuses on early- to mid-career artists, helping them build their profiles, though she hopes to soon add limited edition and smaller-scale pieces by more established artists.